-Institutions are invited to register with the eRA Commons.
-Registered PDs/PIs can check assignment/contact information, review outcome, and other important information.
+For electronic submission of applications, organizations/institutions are required to register with the eRA Commons.
+Registered PDs/PIs can check assignment/contact information, review outcome, and other important information at https://commons.era.nih.gov/commons/index.jsp.
+For more details on Commons registration, see Section 2.2.2.